Skip to main content

 • Positional Reality: The believer is perfected (teteleiōken).
 The status is immutable.

 • Experiential Reality: The believer is being sanctified (hagiazomenous).
-The process is ongoing.
+The process is mutable, ongoing.

-Maturity in Christ, therefore, is the progressive realization of a positional fact.
+Maturity in Christ, therefore, is the realization of a positional fact.
+To know as we are known, no longer children but sons.
 We do not grow into perfection in terms of acceptance; we grow from perfection in terms of standing.
 The "weakness" of the Law is replaced by the "power" of a finished work.

 Part IV: The Teleological Purpose: Conformity and Glorification (Romans 8)